opensafely/documentation/docs/index.md

 **These documents are a work-in-progress**.
-Please see the Updating the Documentation page for information on our process and planned additions.
+Please see the [Updating the Documentation page](updating-documentation.md) if you want to make improvements.

 ## What is OpenSAFELY?